Posts Tagged Sacred Name

 For it will be (that) ALL WHO WILL CALL ON THE NAME YAHWEH SHALL BE SAVED.
 For in Mount Zion and in Jerusalem will be salvation, as Yahweh has said, and among the saved who Yahweh will call.
 (Joel 2:32)

-Actually not at all and nothing could be further from the truth.
-What you can do is accuse me of bringing to your attention the first part of the messiah’s earthly name: Yahu-shua (Yhw-shua).
-For some reason the “waw” was stripped out of the name rendering the spelling Yah-shua.
+Actually, not at all, and nothing could be further from the truth.
+In fact, this spelling has brought attention to the first part of the messiah’s earthly name: Yahu-shua (Yhw-shua).
+For some reason, the “waw” was stripped out of the name rendering the spelling Yah-shua.